 The following factors may raise a person’s risk of developing stomach cancer:

-Bacteria.
-A common bacterium called Helicobacter pylori, also called H. pylori, which causes stomach inflammation and ulcers, is considered one of the primary causes of stomach cancer.
+- Bacteria.
+A common bacterium called Helicobacter pylori, also called H. pylori, causes stomach inflammation and ulcers.
+It is also considered one of the primary causes of stomach cancer.
 Testing for H. pylori is available and an infection can be treated with antibiotics.
-Testing for H. pylori is recommended if you have had a first-degree relative, such as a parent, sibling, or child who has been diagnosed with stomach cancer.
+Testing for H. pylori is recommended if you have had a first-degree relative, such as a parent, sibling, or child, who has been diagnosed with stomach cancer or with H. pylori infection.
+Other family members could have it as well, and the infection should be treated if found.

-Family history/genetics.
+- Family history/genetics.
 People who have a parent, child, or sibling who has had stomach cancer are at increased risk.
-In addition, certain inherited genetic disorders, such as hereditary diffuse gastric cancer , hereditary non-polyposis colorectal cancer (HNPCC or Lynch syndrome), and familial adenomatous polyposis (FAP) may increase the risk of stomach cancer.
+In addition, certain inherited genetic disorders, such as hereditary diffuse gastric cancer , Lynch syndrome , and familial adenomatous polyposis (FAP) may increase the risk of stomach cancer.
 Learn more about genetics and cancer .

-Previous surgery or health conditions.
-People who have had stomach surgery or have one of the following conditions have a higher risk of stomach cancer: pernicious anemia, which is a severe decrease in red blood cells that occurs when the body does not have enough B12 usually because the stomach is not able to properly absorb the vitamin; or achlorhydria, which is a lack of hydrochloric acid in the gastric juices, which help digest food.
+- Previous surgery or health conditions.
+People who have had stomach surgery or have one of the following conditions have a higher risk of stomach cancer: pernicious anemia or achlorhydria.
+Pernicious anemia is a severe decrease in red blood cells that occurs when the body does not have enough B12 usually because the stomach is not able to properly absorb the vitamin.
+Achlorhydria is a lack of hydrochloric acid in the gastric juices, which help digest food.